Csimmons117/csun_cit/03-AmazonWebServices270/01-DNS.md

-# Computer Information Technology 270
+# Adding an IP to your Domain

 > This is what I could remember on the first day for the first day